World shares bounce, dollar dips as Biden-Xi call helps mood

 LONDON, Sept 10 (Reuters) - Global shares rose and the dollar edged lower on Friday as news of a call between Xi Jinping and Joe Biden offered some relief to traders eyeing cautious central bank steps towards ending stimulus.

-The U.S. president and his Chinese counterpart spoke for 90 minutes in their first talks in seven months on Thursday, discussing the need to avoid letting competition between the world's two largest economies veer into conflict. read more
+The U.S. president and his Chinese counterpart on Thursday spoke for 90 minutes in their first talks in seven months, discussing the need to avoid letting competition between the world's two largest economies veer into conflict. read more

-That helped China shares (.CSI300) rise 0.9%, giving a fillip to the region and lifting MSCI's World index (.MIWD00000PUS), its broadest gauge of global stock markets, up 0.3% in European deals, ending a three-day losing streak.
+That helped China shares (.CSI300)rise 0.9%, giving a fillip to the region and lifting MSCI's World index (.MIWD00000PUS), its broadest gauge of global stock markets, up 0.3%, on course to end a three-day losing streak.

 Despite the gains, helped by a similar performance across Europe's top markets, the index remains down 0.6% on the week and on course for its first drop in three, albeit hovering around 1% off a record high and up 92% since the lows of 2020.

-U.S. stock futures pointed to a 0.4% higher open on Wall Street later in the session.
+U.S. stock futures pointed to a 0.4% higher open on Wall Street.

-Thursday's move by the ECB to trim its bond purchases, albeit only slightly, is expected to be followed by the Fed later this year according to some officials, despite a weak August jobs report. read more
+Thursday's move by the ECB to trim its bond purchases, albeit only slightly, is expected to be followed by the Fed later this year, according to some officials, despite a weak August U.S. jobs report. read more

 "With the ECB raising its economic projections for 2022 and beyond, it appears that the high-water mark in policy accommodation has been passed," said Mark Dowding, chief investment officer at BlueBay Asset Management.